DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |`CITI`|Yes|---|---|
 |`BANCO PAN`|Yes|---|---|

-# Consult - Capture - Cancel
+# Queries, Capture and Cancellation

-## Consulting Transactions
+## Getting details on transactions

-### Consult - PaymentID
+### Searching for a transaction via PaymentId

-To consult a credit card sale, it is necessary to do a GET for the Payment feature as the example.
+To get details on a credit card transaction via PaymentId, follow the request example below.

-<aside class="notice">Only transactions sent on the last three months are eligible for queries</aside>
+<aside class="notice">Only transactions made within the last three months are eligible for queries.</aside>

 #### Request